-Honors, AP, Dual-Enrollment
+Honors, Advanced Placement, Dual-Enrollment

 At WISH Academy, all courses with an honors designation count as an additional grade point value in the school’s GPA calculation.
 Private universities recognize all WISH Academy Honors courses.
 When calculating a student’s UC/CSU GPA to determine if the student meets or exceeds the minimum GPA required by the UC/CSU school, the number of designated honors courses receiving the additional grade points is limited to eight semesters.
 Students may complete more than eight semesters of honors coursework, with a maximum of eight extra points included in the UC/CSU GPA.

 Current WISH Academy courses offering Honors Credit include:

 - English – English 9, English 10, English 11, English 12

 - Math – Algebra 1, Geometry, Algebra 2, Trig/Pre-Calculus